Here Before (film): Reception

 Here Before received positive reviews from critics, with Andrea Riseborough's performance being singled out for praise.
-The movie has a 82% approval rating on the review aggregator website Rotten Tomatoes based on 39 reviews, with an average rating of 6.9/10.
-The site's critics consensus reads: "Resting its slowly twisting tale on a magnetic Andrea Riseborough performance, Here Before is a solidly unsettling effort from debuting writer-director Stacey Gregg."

 Owen Gleiberman of Variety praised Gregg for "a hugely accessible and transportable technique."
 Cath Clarke of The Guardian gave the film 3/5 stars, writing: "The question of whether this is a ghost story or if Laura is experiencing a kind of psychological breakdown twists and turns in ways that lost me by the end.
-Still, it's is a very accomplished debut from Gregg, and acted with subtlety and sensitivity by Riseborough."
+Still, it is a very accomplished debut from Gregg, and acted with subtlety and sensitivity by Riseborough."
 Kevin Maher of The Times also gave the film 3/5 stars, calling it "[an] inventive chiller from debut director Stacey Gregg."
 Simran Hans of The Observer also gave the film 3/5 stars, writing: "Gregg crafts a spooky atmosphere charged with the supernatural.
 Riseborough's intensity helps sell the idea of a possible otherworldly presence, but the script is less committed, faltering with a lacklustre ending."

 Kate Erbland of IndieWire gave the film a grade of C+.
 She praised Riseborough's performance, but described the story as "an undercooked story that often pursues the least interesting possibilities."
 Simon Abrams of RogerEbert.com gave the film 2.5/4 stars, writing: "There's certainly enough craft, soul, and intelligence on display to make Gregg's movie worth a look", but added: "There's also a few too many scenes that only succeed at repeating its evident fascination with grief as a personal and therefore only partly communicable experience."